 The Australian Government is currently implementing the National Disability Insurance Scheme (NDIS) across Australia.
 The NDIS is a new way for people with a disability to get support through individualised funding plans.
 In Western Australia, the NDIS is currently operating in the following areas:

-Western Australia is unique in that the State Government, through the Disability Services Commission, is running its own NDIS trial called WA NDIS.
+Western Australia is unique in that the State Government, through the Department of Communities – Disability Services (previously Disability Services Commission), is running its own NDIS trial called WA NDIS.
 This trial is being rolled out in the following areas:

 The two approaches are being trialled to allow a comparison of the merits of the NDIS model and the WA NDIS model.

 The NDIS is managed by the National Disability Insurance Agency (NDIA).
 The NDIA has Planning and Support Coordinators who you will meet with to assist you to develop a plan for a person with Autism and access the funding.

 WA NDIS is managed by the Department of Communities – Disability Services (previously Disability Services Commission).
 The Department of Communities have Local Coordinators who will meet with you to assist you to develop a plan for a person with Autism and access the funding.